Chapter 3. Discrete Processes and Business Processes

 There are two kinds of business process models:

-GPSS/Arena-style Processing Networks (PNs) consisting of entry nodes, processing nodes (with task queues and input buffers) and exit nodes connected by means of processing flow arrows, which overlay an RDAS arrow with an object flow arrow.
+GPSS/Arena-style Processing Networks (PNs) consisting of entry nodes, processing nodes (with task queues and input buffers) and exit nodes connected by means of processing flow arrows, which combine an RDAS arrow with an object flow arrow.
 The PN concept is a conservative extension of the AN concept, that is, a PN is a special type of AN.

 In an AN, all activity nodes have a task queue filled with tasks (or planned activities) waiting for the availability of the required resources.
-An RDAS arrow from an AN node to a successor activity node expresses the fact that a corresponding activity end event (or plain event) triggers the conditional scheduling of a successor activity start event, corresponding to the creation of a new task in the task queue of the successor activity node.
+An RDAS arrow from an AN node to a successor activity node expresses the fact that a corresponding activity end event (or plain event) triggers the deferred scheduling of a successor activity start event, corresponding to the creation of a new task in the task queue of the successor activity node.

 A workflow model is an AN model that only involves performer resources (typically human resources).
 Examples of industries with workflow processes are insurance, finance (including banks) and public administration.
-Most other industries, such as manufacturing and health care, have business processes that also involve non-performer resources or processing objects.A PN process is a business process that involves one or more processing objects and includes arrival events, processing activities and departure events.
+Most other industries, such as manufacturing and health care, have business processes that also involve non-performer resources or physical processing objects, such as manufacturing parts or patients.A PN process is a business process that involves one or more processing objects and includes arrival events, processing activities and departure events.
 An arrival event for one or more processing objects happens at an entry station, from where they are routed to a processing station where processing activities are performed on them, before they are routed to another processing station or to an exit station where they leave the system via a departure event.

 A PN process model defines a PN where each node represents a combination of a spatial object and an event or activity variable: